 Investing in silver is a great way to diversify your portfolio and protect your wealth.
 Silver has long been seen as a store of value and a hedge against inflation, and it can be a great way to diversify your investments.
 But what is the cheapest way to invest in silver?The clearest way to invest in silver is to buy the physical metal.
 Silver ingots are available in coin and bar form, and most coin and precious metal traders offer silver ingots in various sizes and formats.

+You can usually find coins and bars as small as an ounce or bars of ingots as large as 1000 ounces.
 For those who want an alternative to round ones and want silver closer to its market price, there are silver bars.
 You can buy silver through local dealerships and pawnshops or online stores such as APMEX or JM Bullion.
 More specialized dealers allow you to buy whole bars instead of just coins.
-The clearest way to invest in silver is to go out and buy the physical metal.
+Another option is to invest in a silver ETF.

 This allows you to participate in the metal itself with low fees and the ability to buy and sell quickly, and can be easily managed by brokers with low fees such as E*TRADE.
 But you won't have to worry about taking possession of the metal or dealing with the uncertainties of silver mining stocks.
 Investors like silver for many reasons, but many see it as a store of value in times of uncertainty, while others see silver and other precious metals, such as gold, as a hedge against inflation.
 Precious metals, such as silver, have long been an alternative to traditional investments, such as stocks and bonds.
 This fund tracks the results of an index that includes investments in companies that are engaged in silver exploration or metal mining.
 When there is instability in the economy and financial markets, precious metals tend to function as the best alternative investment and thrive when other investments become unstable and decline.